-E. Regional Water Boards may obtain site-specific data, records, or documentation demonstrating one or more numeric action level exceedances occurred at a site and may direct the discharger to revise their SWPPP and/or BMPs to address the exceedance.
+VII.E.
+Regional Water Boards may obtain site-specific data, records, or documentation demonstrating one or more numeric action level exceedances occurred at a site and may direct the discharger to revise their SWPPP and/or BMPs to address the exceedance.

-F. Consistent with Water Code Section 13350(a) and/or 13376, Regional Water Boards finding a discharger in violation of a prohibition or requirement in this General Permit with the potential to discharge pollutants into the waters of the United States, may require a discharger to revise and re-submit the SWPPP, other required documents and/or implement additional BMPs to address site-specific conditions.
+VII.F.
+Consistent with California Water Code §§13350(a) and/or 13376, Regional Water Boards finding a discharger in violation of a prohibition or requirement in this General Permit with the potential to discharge pollutants into the waters of the United States, may require a discharger to revise and re-submit the SWPPP, other required documents and/or implement additional BMPs to address site-specific conditions.

-G. Consistent with 40 Code of Federal Regulations section 122.26(a)(9)(i)(D) and 122.26(a)(9)(i)(C), a Regional Water Board may require any discharge of stormwater and non-stormwater from construction activity that is not regulated by this General Permit, and that may cause or contribute to an exceedance of a water quality standard, to obtain General Permit coverage.
+VII.G.
+Consistent with 40 Code of Federal Regulations §§ 122.26(a)(9)(i)(D) and 122.26(a)(9)(i)(C), a Regional Water Board may require any discharge of stormwater and non-stormwater from construction activity that is not regulated by this General Permit, and that may cause or contribute to an exceedance of a water quality standard, to obtain General Permit coverage.

-H. A Regional Water Board has the authority to require a Risk Level determination to be reassessed for a site currently regulated under this General Permit, or with an active Waiver, as deemed necessary, including but not limited to the following circumstances:
+VII.H.
+A Regional Water Board has the authority to require a Risk Level determination to be reassessed for a site currently regulated under this General Permit, or with an active waiver, as deemed necessary, including but not limited to the following circumstances:

 The discharger has a demonstrated history of General Permit non-compliance with this General Permit or its predecessors;